View more

 The WhoGov dataset is described in our article: Nyrup, Jacob and Stuart Bramwell.
 2020.
 Who Governs?
 A New Global Dataset on Members of Cabinets, American Political Science Review, 114(4), 1366-1374.
 WhoGov won the 2021 Lijphart/Przeworski/Verba award for best dataset in comparative politics.

 The team is continuously working on updating the data with more years and more variables.
-We released version 2 of the dataset in July 2022 which covers all countries up to 2021.
-We are currently working on updating the dataset with data from 2022 and 2023.
-Furthermore, a team based at the University of Oslo are working on the Paths to Power project which will expand the dataset with variables on social background, education and occupation.
+We released version 4 of the dataset in June 2026, which covers all countries up to 2025.
+This update was supported by UiO:Democracy.
+Furthermore, a team based at the University of Oslo have built the Paths to Power dataset, which expands the dataset with variables on social background, education and occupation.
+It can be found here: Paths to Power (PtP) - Department of Political Science.

 For enquiries or if you identify any errors, contact: whogov@nuffield.ox.ac.uk.